dimxyp/haos_addons/mallardns/README.md

-# Home Assistant Add-on: DuckDNS
+# Based on official Home Assistant Add-on: DuckDNS

+This add-on would not have been possible without the work of the developers who created the official DuckDNS add-on

 Automatically update your Duck DNS IP address with integrated HTTPS support via Let's Encrypt.